-More than 30 players Trickett has coached have gone on to play in the NFL and more than 35 players have won all-conference honors, including four of his five linemen at West Virginia in 2005 and 2006 and all five Seminole starters in 2012.
+More than 30 players Trickett has coached have gone on to play in the NFL and more than 35 players have won all-conference honors, including four of his five linemen at West Virginia in 2005 and 2006 and all five Seminole starters in 2012 and 2013.
 At LSU in 2000, three of his players earned All-SEC honors.

 Trickett earned his undergraduate degree in 1972 from Glenville (W.Va.), where he was an all-conference strong safety.
 He received his master's degree from Indiana (Pa.) in 1975.